villegame/datalog-2-sw/README.md

 ### WLAN AP (optional)

-The whole device works nicely if you attach wi-fi adapter to it and set it to work as an access point.
+The whole device works nicely if you attach wi-fi adapter (unless your raspberry has built in wlan like models 3 and Zero W) to it and set it to work as an access point.
 This way you can access the web-ui wirelessly connecting to the wifi and browsing to the gateway address.
 Instructions [here](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software).

 ### System on-led and poweroff button (optional)